Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 • overstretching of tissues;

-• the formation of bulls (cysts);
+• formation of bullae (cysts);

-• destruction of the interalveolar septa.
+• destruction of interalveolar septa.

 Causes leading to the development of emphysema